 Jesus taught his disciples what it means to love one's neighbor.
-For instance, he instructed them to love their enemies and to be forgiving and merciful; to be peacemakers and not pass judgment on others.
-He advised them to keep a humble spirit and not amass wealth, but to be generous and caring toward the poor.
-Jesus gave these and many other injunctions to his followers, many of which are recorded in the oft-quoted Sermon on the Mount.11
+For example, he instructed them to love their enemies and be forgiving and merciful; to be peacemakers and not pass judgment on others; to keep a humble spirit and not amass wealth, but to be generous to the poor.
+These and many other teachings of Jesus can be found in the oft-quoted Sermon on the Mount.16